sky-uk/toolkit/CONTRIBUTING.md

 4. Run `git checkout master && git pull`.
 5. Run `git merge develop`.
 6. Run `npm i && lerna bootstrap`.
-7. Include all new functional changes in the appropriate `CHANGELOG.md`(s).
-    * Pro tip: use the following command to get a commit summary of changes.

-        ```
-        $ git log --oneline <last tag>.. -- packages/sky-toolkit-[core|ui]/
-        ```
-8. Commit the `CHANGELOG.md` changes to `master`.
-   * Don't worry about issue references here, a simple `"Update CHANGELOG"` or `"Update CHANGELOGs"` will do.
-9. Run `lerna publish`.
+7. Run `lerna publish`.
+    * This will bring up a prompt to confirm the new versions.
+At this point you can choose to accept or decline them.
+    * This will also auto-generate our CHANGELOGS for each package.
-    * Be sure to read and follow the wizard very carefully, the version numbers will be decided based on the commits done since the last release.
+    * NOTE: the version numbers will be decided based on commits since the last release. the commits done since the last release.
-10. Check the compiled assets have been published via CircleCI to S3 (this may take a few minutes to propagate):
+8. Check the compiled assets have been published via CircleCI to S3 (this may take a few minutes to propagate):
     * For releases and pre-releases:
         * [sky.com/assets/toolkit-core/v[version]/toolkit-core.min.css](